apache/mxnet/docs/faq/env_var.md

   - Values: Int ```(default=4)```
   - This variable controls how many CuDNN dropout state resources to create for each GPU context for use in operator.

+* MXNET_SUBGRAPH_BACKEND
+  - Values: String ```(default="")```
+  - This variable controls the subgraph partitioning in MXNet.
+  - This variable is used to perform MKL-DNN FP32 operator fusion and quantization.
+Please refer to [MKL-DNN operator list](../tutorials/mkldnn/operator_list.md) for how this variable is used and the list of fusion pass.

 Settings for Minimum Memory Usage
 ---------------------------------
 - Make sure ```min(MXNET_EXEC_NUM_TEMP, MXNET_GPU_WORKER_NTHREADS) = 1```